avantec-iot/avantec-thingsboard/docs/intro/get-started.rst

 Step 3.
 Import device profile
 =============================

 * See :ref:`Step 2.
+Import Device Profile of TA652FC-W`, or
-Import Device Profile of TA652FC-W`.
+* See :ref:`Step 2.
+Import Device Profile of TA652FH-W`.

 Step 4.
 Import Dashboards
 =========================

 * See :ref:`Step 3.
+Import Dashboards of TA652FC-W`, or
-Import Dashboards of TA652FC-W`.
+* See :ref:`Step 3.
+Import Dashboards of TA652FH-W`.

 Step 5.
 Provision device
 ========================

 * See :ref:`Step 4.
+Provision TA652FC-W device`, or
-Provision TA652FC-W device`.
+* See :ref:`Step 4.
+Provision TA652FH-W device`.

 Step 6.
 Connect device
 =======================

 * See :ref:`Step 5.
+Connect TA652FC-W device`, or
-Connect TA652FC-W device`.
+* See :ref:`Step 5.
+Connect TA652FH-W device`.

 Step 7.
 Assign Device and Dashboards to Customer
 ================================================